 A character whose passion is fiddling about with chemistry sets... has taken a dark turn.
 In Real Life, the term "clandestine chemistry" refers to any chemical science that's being done in secret for illegal means — usually (in fiction, almost exclusively) manufacturing drugs.
 Expect the Clandestine Chemist to work out of a dingy little lab — trailers and garages seem favorites — and to broker his wares to the local crime kingpin, with all the drama that typically accompanies a career in organized crime.
-However, it's not impossible for heroic types to have need for their services.
+However, it's not impossible for heroic types to have a need for their services.

 - One Piece: Caesar Clown used to be a legitimate scientist for the World Government until he faked his own death.
 For the last four years, he's hidden inside his mostly abandoned island lab, working on chemical weapons to be sold to the "underworld" and other shady projects.